Franc1sco/Franug-CSGO-Gloves/README.md

 sm_csgogloves_delaySpawn "0"
 ```

-## Note: if you want to use custom gloves too, you need to buy the working custom gloves plugin compatible with this plugin from me (Franc1sco Franug).

-## Follow the rules here: https://github.com/Franc1sco/Franug-PRIVATE-PLUGINS
 ## Dont forget to give me +rep in my steam profile ( http://steamcommunity.com/id/franug ) if you like my plugins :)